Priego Castle

 From Fortress to Silo

-In the 20th century, far from its military glory, the castle was used as a wheat warehouse by the National Cereal Service, a pragmatic use that paradoxically helped preserve its walls.
+In the 18th century, far from its military glory, the castle was used as a wheat store, a use that continued until the 20th century.
+Paradoxically, this pragmatic use helped to preserve its walls.

 Anatomy of the Fortress